 - Credit Manager

 Your role may not be in the top ten, however that does not mean that you are not due a salary increase in the year ahead.
-As the world of work continues to evolve, skills such as creativity, communication and flexibility will all be highly valued by employers, so focus on developing these skillsets to be in a better position to negotiate a salary rise in 2020.
+As the world of work continues to evolve, skills such as creativity, communication and flexibility will all be highly valued by employers, so focus on developing these skillsets to be in a better position to negotiate a salary rise.

-Find out how salaries and recruiting trends are changing across the accountancy and finance function by requesting your copy of the Hays Salary & Recruiting Trends 2020 guide.
+Find out how salaries and recruiting trends are changing across the accountancy and finance function by requesting your copy of the Hays Salary & Recruiting Trends Guide.